nonmodernist/nonmodernist.github.io/content/readinglog.md

 +++
-title = "reading list by year"
+title = "reading list by year" description = "a list of books i've read from 1993 to now"
 +++

 I've been keeping track of the books I read since the early 2000s, but pre-1999 is incomplete.
 For example, I don't have a list of the hundreds of Babysitters Club books I read as a pre-teen.